 - > D-2) i.
 Proper data training - Properly collect training data through privacy-by-design, etc., and if it contains third-parties' personal data, data requiring attention to intellectual property rights, etc., ensure that such data is properly handled in compliance with laws and regulations throughout the lifecycle of AI ("2) Safety," "4) Privacy protection," "5) Ensuring security"). - Implement proper protective measures before and across training by, for example, considering the deployment of any data management and restriction function that controls access to data ("2) Safety," "5) Ensuring security"). - > D-3) i.
-Consideration for bias in data - Take reasonable measures to control the quality of the data, noting that depending on the learning process of training data and AI models, there may be biases (including potential biases that do not appear in the training data) ("3) Fairness"). - Based on the fact that biases, which that results in unreasonable disadvantage to specific individuals or groups, which cannot be rationally explained, cannot be completely eliminated from the process of training data, make sure AI models are trained with properly represented data sets and check AI systems assume no bias ("3) Fairness").
+Consideration for bias in data - Take reasonable measures to control the quality of the data, noting that depending on the learning process of training data and AI models, there may be biases (including potential biases that do not appear in the training data) ("3) Fairness"). - Based on the fact that biases cannot be completely eliminated from the process of training data, make sure AI models are trained with properly represented data sets and check AI systems assume no bias ("3) Fairness"). - When developing Al - D-2) ii.
+Development that takes into consideration the lives, bodies, properties and minds of humans and the environment - Set clear policy/guidance about safe use of AI to avoid danger incurred unexpected service/use of AI by developers ("2) Safety"): - Requirements for not only the performance under use conditions expected under various circumstances but also the performance achievable under the use in an unexpected environment - Requirements for methods for minimizing risks (loss of control of a linked robot, inappropriate output, etc.) (guardrail technologies, etc.) - > D-2) iii.
+Development contributing to proper use (of AI) - Establish clear policies and guidance on how AI can be used safely in order to avoid unexpected harm caused by the provision or use of AI ("2) Safety").